 A client of mine who is now a close friend sent this to me.
 I’ve taken out the brand name of this person from the snippet and I’m not going to reveal names here.
 Everyone can go find out for themselves who this person is.
 He’s perhaps the most unethical one out there in my opinion.

 The above is supposed to be an “Annual Report” with a 12-month forecast.
 To get this out of the way first: you cannot do a forecast without touching on the natal chart, its structure, and also the 10-year phases one has to go through.
 You can literally send this garbage to anyone while packaging it as a “personalized” forecast.
 Unfortunately for a lot of laymen, this is a ‘practitioner’ who ranks first on Google for both BaZi and Feng Shui unfortunately because of what I mentioned above about competing to rank, and he charges $388 for the ‘report’.

 The hogwash in this report is out of this world:

 “For the guys, one can look forward to new born (sic) child if family planning is in process”.
-It sounds like the report isn’t a customized one that is even taking the client’s gender into account.
+It sounds like the report isn’t a customized one that is even taking the client’s gender into account so how can you call this a personalized report that’s relevant to the client?.
 Two people can have the same birth date and time, but if the gender is different, it makes a huge difference because the direction in which your 10-Year Elemental Phases travels is different and the quality of the chart will be entirely different.

 “You might get a demotion due to your subordinate (sic) mistake.”
 Firstly, I really can’t stand this person’s English (not that mine is perfect, I know).
 Also, what’s important to note here is that as practitioners, you need to have some context.
 The client is a business owner – he is not getting a demotion anytime soon.
 Practitioners should not make assumptions about your situation, and it’s important to give some context because two people with the same charts can have very different lives, just that there will be parallels.